 items array.
 For instance, if there are 4 items in the

-items list, the for-loop will be executed 4 times, and so on.
+items list, the for-loop will be executed 4 times.

-The plot for linear complexity with inputs on x-axis and # of steps on the x-axis is as follows:
+Let's quickly create a plot for the linear complexity algorithm with the number of inputs on the x-axis and the number of steps on the y-axis:

 def linear_algo(items): for item in items: print(item) for item in items: print(item) linear_algo([4, 5, 6, 8])

-We can further verify and visualize this by plotting the inputs on x-axis and the number of steps on y-axis as shown below:
+Let's visualize this new algorithm by plotting the inputs on the X-axis and the number of steps on the Y-axis:

 The complexity of an algorithm is said to be quadratic when the steps required to execute an algorithm are a quadratic function of the number of items in the input.
-Quadratic complexity is denoted as O(n^2).
-Take a look at the following example to see a function with quadratic complexity:
+Quadratic complexity is denoted as O(n²):

-The following graph plots the number of inputs vs the steps for an algorithm with quadratic complexity.
+The following graph plots the number of inputs against the steps for an algorithm with quadratic complexity: